Albacore

 Behavior

-Albacore are the endurance athletes of the ocean, known for their incredible migratory journeys that span entire ocean basins.
-They are highly social and travel in large, fast-moving schools that can be sorted by age and size.
-Unlike many fish, Albacore are partially endothermic, meaning they can regulate their body temperature to remain warmer than the surrounding water, allowing them to dive deep into the cold mesopelagic zone in search of prey.
+Albacore are the endurance athletes of the ocean, known for their incredible migratory journeys that can span entire ocean basins.
+Unlike most fish, they are partially endothermic, meaning they can regulate their body temperature to remain warmer than the surrounding water.
+This biological advantage allows them to hunt in the cold, deep layers of the mesopelagic zone during the day and return to the warmer surface waters at night.

 EverydayEarth exclusive